Dates: 2023 TBD

-A Balint group is a group of clinicians who meet regularly to present clinical cases in order to improve and to better understand the clinician-patient relationship.
+A Balint group is a group of clinicians who meet regularly to present clinical cases to improve and to better understand the clinician-patient relationship.
 It focuses on enhancing the clinician’s ability to connect with and care for the patient sustainably.

 A session begins with a member’s presenting a case for the group to discuss During the facilitated discussion, the group members gain new insights about the patient’s and clinician’s perspectives and their experiences with each other.

 A Balint group usually has two leaders who facilitate the process.
 The success of a group depends on its members being honest, respectful, and supportive of divergent opinions.
 The content of the group is confidential.
 SSVMS Balint groups meet for weekly for six weeks (specify length of program, number of weeks and frequency of meetings).
 Group participants remain consistent so that cohesion and trust develop over time.

 Rochelle Frank, MD, FAAN